sensorimotor-superlab/sensorimotor-superlab.github.io/_posts/2019-03-08-sunnyways.markdown

 1. Marder, E. (2019).
 [Love writing](https://elifesciences.org/articles/45734). eLife 8, e45734.

+   A wonderful essay on the important of loving writing, as a scientist, and concrete suggestions about how to write better papers and grants.

 2. Arcaro, M., Schade, P.F., and Livingstone, M.S.
 (2019).
 [Body-map proto-organization in newborn macaques.](https://www.biorxiv.org/content/10.1101/565390v1) bioRxiv, 565390.

 3. Baechinger, M., Lehner, R., Thomas, F., Hanimann, S., Balsters, J.H., and Wenderoth, N. (2019).
 [Motor fatigability as evoked by repetitive movements results from a gradual breakdown of surround inhibition.](https://www.biorxiv.org/content/10.1101/569608v1.abstract) bioRxiv, 569608.